derekmerck/diana2/apps/siren/README.md

 ```

-Finally, interact with the `siren.py` script from the command-line.
+Finally, interact with the `siren.py` script from the container command-line.

 ```bash
 /opt/diana$ python3 apps/siren/siren.py --version